February 2023 Review

 GCN is committed to preventing gun violence and we work to pursue that objective through changes to the legal system, public services and attitudes to guns.
 We collect and analyse data to provide all stakeholders with the evidence needed to initiate change.

-We are aware of three reports in February 2022 concerning gun deaths:
+We are aware of two reports in February 2023 concerning four gun deaths:

-We are aware of one report in February 2022 concerning a gun death inquest:
+We are aware of three reports in February 2023 concerning the verdict of inquests into seven gun deaths:

 Armed Domestic Violence and/or Victim Known to Perpetrator

 We are aware of five reports in February 2023 that we believe to relate to the above:

 - See Gun Deaths above — A man reportedly fatally shot his wife, his daughter and himself with his legally-held shotgun at their home in Surrey.

 - See Inquests above — A Jury concluded that 5 victims were unlawfully killed in Devon in August 2021.
 One of the victims was the perpetrator’s mother.

 - A man has been cleared of culpable homicide after accidentally killing his friend with a shotgun on a pigeon shooting trip.
 In March 2019, the two men were among a group taken to an estate in Inchture, Perthshire by a sporting agent.
 The men were given a shotgun each and asked to share a hide.
 The only instruction given was not to aim towards a road.
 Shortly after the agent left to buy petrol, the man accidentally shot his friend in the back of the head, killing him instantly.
 The court heard that as the man aimed for a bird, his friend had risen up in front of him about a metre away.
 The man did not have a valid visitor's gun licence because the agent was not on site when the accident occurred.
 An expert witness said that two people shooting from the same hide could be “extremely dangerous”.